Are you an adviser? Go to Unbiased Pro

 Mortgage lenders will typically look back over the last six years of your credit history.

-If you’re young and only have a couple of years’ credit to examine, lenders may be more cautious to lend to you.
+If you’re young and have only a couple of years of credit history, lenders may be more cautious in lending to you.

 However, there’s no set timeframe that will automatically boost your credit score.